ishiland/python-geosupport/README.md

 **Windows users:** Ensure you select the correct Geosupport installation that corresponds to the Python interpreter you are using.
 Ex., Python 32-bit will only work with Geosupport 32-bit.

+`python-geosupport` requires certain environmental variables to be set.
+This should be handled by the Geosupport Desktop installation process.
+However, if you encounter issues, please check that the `GEOFILES` variable is set to the `fls` directory of your installation and the Geosupport `bin` directory is in the `PATH`.

 **Linux users:** Extract the .zip to a folder of your choice and set the `GEOFILES` and `LD_LIBRARY_PATH` environmental variables of the `fls` and `lib` directories like so:

 ```shell